linux-system-roles/sap-preconfigure/README.md

 sap_preconfigure_selinux_state
 ```

-### size of TMPFS in GB:
+### Size of TMPFS in GB:
 The following variable contains a formula for setting the size of TMPFS according to SAP note 941735.
+You can modify the formula or replace it by a static value if needed.
 ```yaml
 sap_preconfigure_size_of_tmpfs_gb
 ```